playingfield/controller/README.md

 ## Quick Start Windows/macOS/Ubuntu Laptop

+This will download a pre-built image for the virtual machine with all software installed.

 ### Follow these steps to set up the environment:

-1. You will need a Hypervisor to create a virtual machine on your machine with **Vagrant** (discussed below).
+1. You will need a Hypervisor to create a virtual machine.
+You can do that on your machine with **Vagrant** (discussed below), and one of:
    - [VirtualBox](https://www.virtualbox.org/), available for Windows/macOS/Linux
    - **Hyper-V** a Windows-only feature.
    - [Vagrant](https://www.vagrantup.com/) available for Windows/macOS/Linux, download and install.